AI-Gaming/Custom-Vision-Training-Images/README.md

 * Training Data
 * Testing Data

-Don't use the testing data images to train your planets model as this will nullify the results of testing your model
+Don't use the testing data images to train your planets model as this will nullify the results of testing your model.

+The following is a list of the zip file contents:

 ```
 .
 └── Planets
-    ├── Testing\ Data
+    ├── Testing Data
     │   ├── earth
     │   │   └── earth1.jpg
     │   ├── jupiter